History of Derrick White in Timeline

 Derrick White

 Derrick White is an American professional basketball player currently playing for the Boston Celtics in the NBA.
-He gained the nickname "the Buffalo."
-White played college basketball for three years at the Division II level for the Colorado–Colorado Springs Mountain Lions before transferring to Division I's Colorado Buffaloes for his final year.
+He is known as "The Buffalo" or “The Swiss Army Knife”.
+White played college basketball at the Division II level for Colorado–Colorado Springs for three years before transferring to Division I's Colorado for his senior year.

 Others born on this day/year